gvdlga/genius-talk/docs/architecture.md

 ## Security and Performance

 *   **Security:**
-    *   All endpoints are protected via token authentication.
+    *   All endpoints are protected via token authentication provided by the BetterAuth framework, ensuring secure access control for both users and agents.
     *   Input validation is enforced with `zod`.
     *   Secrets are managed via environment variables.
     *   A strict Content Security Policy (CSP) is used on the frontend.